 During estate planning, it is important to consider whether your marriage is legally recognized in relevant states.
 If you or your spouse becomes ill or dies in a state that does not recognize same-sex marriage, then you may face challenges in making decisions and handling their assets.
 For legal counseling regarding your state’s estate planning laws, contact an estate planning attorney.

 What information should I have for estate planning?

-Have a list of all of your personal and valuable items, as well as their respective prices.
+Having an estate planning checklist of all of your personal and valuable items, as well as their respective prices is a must.
 This could include anything from wallets, watches, homes, to stock or bonds.
 It’s important to list all of these items out to ensure that nothing will be lost or split that you don’t want.
 This can ensure that nothing will be lost or given to the wrong person.